Beachcomber Island, no accommodation but a popular Fiji beaches day trip.

 One outstanding feature of the Blue Lagoon Beach Resort is the cheerful, energetic and on-the-ball management and staff, sadly lacking in many of the smaller beach resorts that are run by local villagers and consequently lack professionalism.

-Yasawa Island (note: not Islands plural) hosts a couple of the best beaches in Fiji and possibly in the world, with its northerly beaches coming out on top and visited by the famous and costly Blue Lagoon Cruise ships.
+Yasawa Island (note: not Islands plural) hosts a couple of the best Fiji beaches and possibly in the world, with its northerly beaches coming out on top and visited by the famous and costly Blue Lagoon Cruise ships.
 Otherwise Yasawa Island is home to an expensive hotel, the Yasawa Island Resort that needs to be reached by plane, seaplane or via several hours on a water taxi.

 Botaira Beach Resort